Keeping a pet can be good for us. Pets can provide companionship if we are lonely, and can encourage us to take more physical exercise.

 If you are on a low income you may be able to access free or subsidised vet care for your pet from the The People's Dispensary for Sick Animals (PDSA).

 If you need to go into hospital in an emergency then your local council may be able to assist in finding somewhere where your pet can be looked after whilst you are aware.
-Go to our information on Looking After Your Home Whilst You Are In Hospital to find out more.
+Go to our information in the Looking After Your Home Whilst You Are In Hospital section of our "Going into hospital" page to find out more.

 There are many websites to help you if you're thinking about getting a pet.
 Many also help rescued animals find new homes.